jdereg/json-io/README.md

   * Minor Javadoc cleanup (Daniel Darabos)
   * Began migration of tests from one monolithic Java class (`TestJsonReaderWriter`) to individual Groovy test classes.
  * 2.8.0
   * Additional attempt to instantiate classes via `sun.misc.Unsafe` added (optional must be turned on by calling `JsonReader.setUseUnsafe(true)`). json-io already tries all constructors (private or public) with varying arguments, etc.  If this fails and unsafe is true, it will try `sun.misc.Unsafe.allocateInstance()` which effectively does a C-style `malloc()`.
 This is OK, because the rest of `JsonReader` fills in the member variables from the serialized content.
-(Submitted by Kai Hufenback).
+(Submitted by @KaiHufenbach).
  * 2.7.6
   * Performance optimizations.
 Use of switch statement instead of if-else chains.
   * JDK 1.7 for source code and target JVM.